-Q: How are the drivers in test fit to each golfer?
+Q: How are the drivers in test fitted to each golfer?

-A: We use a fitting process that we call fit from stock.
-Drivers are fit to each tester using the stock, no up-charge options from each manufacturer.
-We test with stamped lofts between 9° and 10.5° and fully utilize the fitting capability within each manufacturer’s lineup.
-This includes leveraging, loft, lie, and face angle adjustability (hosel), movable weights, and available shafts.
+A: We use a fitting process that we call “fit from stock.”
+Drivers are fitted to each tester using the stock no up-charge options from each manufacturer.
+We test with stamped lofts between nine and 10.5 degrees and fully utilize the fitting capability within each manufacturer’s lineup.
+This includes leveraging loft, lie, and face angle adjustability (hosel), movable weights and available shafts.

-A: In order to determine the best performing drivers at a given swing speed, we broke the data down into even groups based on testers’ average swing speed.
-For the mid swing speeds, 12 testers in our Most Wanted Driver Test produced driver swing speeds between 95mph and 105mph.
+A: In order to determine the best-performing drivers at a given swing speed, we broke the data down into even groups based on testers’ average swing speed.
+For the mid swing speeds, 12 testers in our Most Wanted Driver Test produced driver swing speeds between 95 and 105 mph.